 Tina’s story, as much as anybody’s – is really a story of teamwork – the collaboration of a brilliant manager in Roger Davies, among many other musical comrades.
 Aside from the fun and inspiration of her prodigious stage-skills, Tina’s story gives others of us courage to play the long game, to continue developing and adapting.
 And it spurs me to believe that even I might prove a later bloomer!
 Click here for Tina Turner performing Joni Mitchell’s “Edith & the Kingpin”with Herbie Hancock and Wayne Shorter,

 9) Bishop David Pytches – I owe so much to this wonderful man and to his courage.
 David very generous mentor to me in the early years of my faith.
 I will mention one of the many things that David modeled for me and for so many – being a non-anxious presence in the midst of all the unpredictability, conflict, mess, surprises and glories of renewal in the Church!

 10) Mary Portas – an amazing blend of intelligence, creativity, strength and dogged determination that finally wins the respect of others and transforms their businesses.
-A tough as nails model for transitional ministry, and an inspiration sometimes needed in situations that call for interventions that, by God’s grace, will help the church, but not the intentional interim’s popularity!
+A tough as nails model for transitional ministry, and an inspiration sometimes needed in situations that call for interventions that, by God’s grace, will help the church, but not the transitional minister’s popularity!

 13) Revd Margaret Knight – whose courage I greatly admire in her pioneering work in the context of healing ministry and women’s leadership in the churches.
 Margaret helped to develop patterns of healing ministry and prayer ministry, embedding them within inherited patterns.
 She generously included me in these ministries when I was in my teens.
 A life-changing inclusion!